chetan20030990/networking-portfolio/README.md

 **Interested in roles involving:**
 - Enterprise network design and implementation
+- Cloud networking and AWS infrastructure
+- Network automation and Infrastructure as Code
 - Network security and penetration testing
-- Network automation and DevOps integration
 - Telecommunications infrastructure management
-- Cloud networking and hybrid architectures

 **Available for:**
 - Full-time positions starting May 2026
-- Internships and co-op opportunities
+- Internships and co-op opportunities (Spring 2026)
 - Contract and consulting projects
 - Technical mentoring and knowledge sharing